London Metropolitan University: temporary reprieve for students

 Outside the High Court the university's vice-chancellor, Professor Gillies said the judge's ruling was good for students, who had been hugely confused by the action of the UK Border Agency, and would allow the issue to be looked at in a "sober and serious way".

-"It's an important issue and there are lessons for all to learn," he said.'Other universities'
+"It's an important issue and there are lessons for all to learn," he said.

 Last week the government pledged £2m to help students affected.
 A "task force" had been set up to help them find alternative courses.